red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

   ```

 - **Validate imageContentSourcePolicy**
-After `oc adm catalog mirror` is completed it will print an output dir where an `imageContentSourcePolicy.yaml` is generated.
-Check the content of this file for the mirrors shown below.
-Add any missing entries to `imageContentSourcePolicy.yaml`.
+After `oc adm catalog mirror` is completed it will create the `imageContentSourcePolicy.yaml` file.
+Check the content of this file for the mirrors mapping shown below.
+Add any missing entries to the end of the `imageContentSourcePolicy.yaml` file.

   ```yaml
   spec: